victorkashirin/vs-sapf/README.md

 * Built-in support for `stop`, `clear`, `cleard`, and `quit` commands
 * Support for a custom prelude file
 * Dynamic function definition regeneration from your SAPF installation
+* Code formatting with automatic indentation and space normalization

 There is also an excellent VS Code extension for `sapf` by [chairbender](https://github.com/chairbender/vscode-sapf).
 The main difference is that it relies on an external LSP server.
 While this approach has its benefits, it requires more setup effort.